 Studio Without Walls

-‘The studio provides better ways to ensure client projects are delivered, supporting clients in a more targeted way producing better quality sustianable buildings.
-The studio will allow the many talented industry contacts and partners I work with to focus on what they do best: providing excellent design, and delivering better projects on time and on budget.’Garry Thomas RIBA 2018
+‘The studio, supporting clients to produce better quality sustianable buildings.
+The studio will allow the many talented industry contacts and partners I work with to focus on what they do best: providing excellent design, and delivering excellent projects on time and on budget.’Garry Thomas RIBA 2018

 If you are interested in collaborating with the practise, on current or future projects, and you work in the construction industry at any level, register your interest below.
 SaveSaveSaveSaveSave